 But that is as far as the good news goes ….

-First of all, it seems that that Romanians understand Italian more easily than the other way around.
+First of all, it seems that Romanians understand Italian more easily than the other way around.
 I wonder why, but I am sure it is true.
 I have some Romanian friends and I have to admit I understand next to nothing when they speak their language.
+But they seem to understand a fairly amount of what I say when I speak Italian.

 Secondly, Romanian has 31 letters, and I am pretty sure some are unpronounceable to me.

-Finally, many words originate from ancient Slavic or are coming from Bulgarian, Serbian, Polish, Russian and even Turkish … since I do not speak any of these languages, I am not sure anymore if I have an advantage or not J
+Finally, many words originate from ancient Slavic or are coming from Bulgarian, Serbian, Polish, Russian and even Turkish … since I do not speak any of these languages, I am not sure anymore if I have an advantage or not.

 Anyway, this is the list of words that I am currently learning: